annaesvensson/yellow-help/1-en/troubleshooting.md

 ## Problems with web servers

 When your website doesn't work, then check the configuration file of your web server.
-Most web servers come with configuration files for content management systems.
-You can also translate the supplied `.htaccess` configuration file into a format that your web server understands.
-If you can't find a configuration file for your web server, [ask our community](contributing-guidelines).
+You need a configuration file that forwards HTTP requests to the content management system.
+You can translate the supplied `.htaccess` configuration file into a format that your web server understands.
+If you can't find a suitable configuration file, then [ask our community](contributing-guidelines).

 ## Problems with Apache